Blog

 Arvind Sarin

-If you want to know what your patients are actually worried about, don't look at your intake forms.
+If you want to know what your patients are actually worried about, do not look at your intake forms.
 Look at their search history.

-Every day, thousands of families turn to Google with the questions they are too afraid, confused, or overwhelmed to ask a discharge planner.
-These queries are raw, specific, and often heartbreakingly urgent.
+Every day, thousands of families turn to Google with the questions they are too afraid or overwhelmed to ask a discharge planner.
+These queries are raw and specific.

-We analyzed the top search trends for 2024-2025 to uncover the exact questions driving patient behavior.
-The data reveals a massive gap between what agencies say (clinical excellence, 5-star ratings) and what patients ask (eligibility, fear, and logistics).
+We analyzed the top search trends for 2024 and 2025 to uncover the exact questions driving patient behavior.
+The data reveal a massive gap between what agencies say and what patients ask.
+While agencies tout clinical excellence, patients are searching for answers about eligibility and logistics.

-If your agency’s website isn't answering these four categories of questions, you aren't just losing traffic—you are losing trust before the first phone call.
+If your agency website fails to answer these four categories of questions, you lose trust before the first phone call occurs.

-Agencies often bury financial information, fearing it will scare off leads.
-But the search volume proves that financial anxiety is the primary barrier to entry.
-Families are not just searching for "cost"; they are searching for permission to access care.
+Agencies often bury financial information because they fear scaring off leads.
+However, search volume proves that economic anxiety is the primary barrier to entry.
+Families are searching for permission to access care rather than just checking prices.

 Top Google Queries: